 As early as December 1st 1908, the Berlin magazine for the colour industry brought this announcement with the call for the recruitment of members.
-On 22nd December 1908, the constituent meeting was held in Königinhof.
+On December 22nd 1908, the constituent meeting was held in Königinhof.
 During the meeting, the first regular committee was elected: Felix Richter (President), Emil Lustig (Vice-President), Dr. Ludwig Lichtenstein (Managing Director), Dr. J. Klein (Treasurer).
 The members of the Management Board were: Ernst Adler, Dr. W.G.
 Clairmont, N. Pastuchof, Dr. Giovanni Tagliani and Dr. J. Zerner.
-The “Association of Arts” was the magazine for the colour industry.
+The magazine of the colour industry was called “The Association of Arts”.

 In 1910 important events took place:

-In the meantime, the demand for extensive cooperation on a European scale had grown to such an extent that, on the suggestion of Dr. Masera (AICTC, Italy), supported by both Chanoine Pinte (ACIT, French) and Dr. Lauterbach (IVCC, Germany), the “International Federation of Associations of Textile Chemists and Colourists” was formed during the Colourists Congress in Milan on 14th May 1930.
+In the meantime, the demand for extensive co-operation on a European scale had grown to such an extent that, on the suggestion of Dr. Masera (AICTC, Italy), supported by both Chanoine Pinte (ACIT, French) and Dr. Lauterbach (IVCC, Germany), the “International Federation of Associations of Textile Chemists and Colourists” was formed during the Colourists Congress in Milan on May 14th 1930.
 The first members were Austria, Czechoslovakia, France, Germany and Italy.
-The first President of the new Federation was Dr. G. Tagliani and first managing director was Prof. Dr. R. Haller.
+The first President of the new Federation was Dr. G. Tagliani and first Managing Director was Prof. Dr. R. Haller.

 During the 1939-1945 war period, the activities of the Federation ceased entirely.

-In 1964 the “Asociaciòn Argentina de Quimicos Coloristas y Textiles”, which has since renounced membership, was made an affiliate member.
-The same year, the Federation established scholarships to foster the international exchange of scientists from University and research institutes and lecturers from schools of textile engineering, engaged in work connected with textile or colour chemistry.
+In 1964 the “Asociaciòn Argentina de Quimicos Coloristas y Textiles”, which has since renounced membership, became an affiliate member.
+The same year, the Federation established scholarships to foster the international exchange of scientists from university and research institutes and lecturers from schools of textile engineering, engaged in work connected with textile or colour chemistry.
 Consequently, the statute was updated again.
 During the first ten years of its existence, the committee of the “Scholarship Fund for Textile Chemical Research”, which was established in 1964, was chaired by Prof. Heinrich Zollinger (SVCC).
 The chairmanship then passed to Prof. Walter Jenny (SVCC), and since 1981 their committee has been headed by Prof. Manfred Buhler (Federal Republic of Germany).

 In 1972, in order to extend the Federation activities, two new bodies were created in addition to the Delegate Council: the Management Committee (comprising the President, two vice Presidents, the Treasurer and the Secretary) and the Board, composed of the Management Committee with the Presidents of all full member associations.
 In the same year, in appreciation of his great services rendered to IFATCC during his 20 years’ activities as Secretary, Mr. Max Peter was appointed first Honorary Member of the Federation.

-In 1975, at the initiative and under the leadership of Mr. P.G.
+In 1975, on the initiative and under the leadership of Mr. P.G.
 Noble (SDC), a new commission came into being which devotes itself to training and diplomas in the areas of textile dyeing, textile chemistry and dyestuff chemistry.
 Most unfortunately, however, Mr. Noble died shortly after presiding over the first meeting of the commission in Paris.
 The work was continued by the new chairman, Dr. J.K.
 Skelly (SDC).

-the “Textile Chemists Section” of the “Textile Chemical Association in Finland” (STTL) became a full member in 1975;
+- The “Textile Chemists Section” of the “Textile Chemical Association in Finland” (STTL) became a full member in 1975;

-the “Swiss Association of Dyeing Specialists” (SVF) was admitted to the Federation as an affiliate member in 1980.
+- The “Swiss Association of Dyeing Specialists” (SVF) was admitted to the Federation as an affiliate member in 1980.